StackVista/stackstate-docs/setup/upgrading.md

 * Changes to the `processmanager.conf` and `processmanager/kafka-topics.conf` files must be manually processed if you are using a customised or generated configuration:
   * Added new argument `topology-events` to the section `processes.kafkaToElasticsearch` of file `processmanager.conf`.
   * Added new section `kafka.topics.sts_topology_events` to file `processmanager/kafka-topics.conf`.
+* The etc/stackstate-receiver/application.conf has been changed to have the config in the `stackstate.receiver` namespace.
+Custom configurations should be adapted.
+  * The apiKey configuration key has been changed to apiKeys

 ### Upgrade to 4.1.0